christianhaitian/rk3566_logo_generator/README.md

 # rk3566_logo_generator
-For adding your own boot logo for ArkOS for supported rk3566 devices
+For adding your own boot logo for dArkOS and ArkOS for supported rk3566 devices

 # Instructions for creating a kernel with your custom logo
 1. Fork this repository